Final Fantasy Pixel Remaster: Content

 The Pixel Remaster series remasters the first six installments of the Final Fantasy series originally released between 1987 and 1994 on the Nintendo Entertainment System and Super Nintendo Entertainment System.
-It marks the first international release of the original Final Fantasy III, the first release of I and II on PC, and the first widescreen release of V and VI.
+It marks the first international release of the original Final Fantasy III, the first release of I and II on PC, the first widescreen release of V and VI, and the first release of I through VI on Xbox.

 Visual comparison of Final Fantasy (1987) (top) and the Pixel Remaster version (bottom).
 The player character is in the overworld visiting the city Cornelia.

 An illustration gallery featuring character, monster, and concept art done by long-time series artist Yoshitaka Amano, a music player, and a bestiary of enemies encountered by players throughout the games have been implemented.
 The subsequent Nintendo Switch and PlayStation 4 releases added additional gameplay enhancers such as a newly swappable classic pixel typeface for the user interface, CRT filters, the ability to toggle between the remastered soundtrack and the original compositions for each game, multipliers for the amount of experience points and gil earned after battles, a toggle for disabling random encounters, as well as a Quick Save function also able to be used within dungeons.
 These features were eventually patched into the Windows and mobile releases in 2024.

-The Pixel Remasters lack the changes and additional content implemented in other versions of the games, most notably the dungeons, superbosses, jobs, and other bonus content featured in the Game Boy Advance versions (Note: Also known as the Finest Fantasy for Advance project in Japan.) and later iterations based upon them, such as Final Fantasy IV: The Complete Collection.
+The Pixel Remasters lack the changes and additional content implemented in other versions of the games, most notably the dungeons, superbosses, jobs, and other bonus content featured in the Game Boy Advance versions (Note: Also known as the Final Fantasy Advance project in Japan.) and later iterations based upon them, such as Final Fantasy IV: The Complete Collection.